mrmacsi/Multi-Language-Packages/README.md

 $lang->addOrChangeItem(["hello"=>"Hallo"],"de");
 </pre>
-This function adds a mean to the JSON file that you would like to add by an array.
+<strong>This function adds a mean to the JSON file that you would like to add by an array.
 You can use this function without language name if you set the language before.
-If you don't use and if you didn't set it before it will show the default language.
+If you don't use and if you didn't set it before it will show the default language.</strong>

 <pre>
 $lang->addOrChangeItem(["hello"=>Hello,"thank_you"=>Thank you,"good_bye"=>Good Bye],"en");
 </pre>
-Also you can use the add too many values in same time.
+<strong>Also you can use the add too many values in same time.</strong>

 <pre>